Silvana Arbia

-Silvana Arbia (born 19 November 1952 in Senise, Italy) was previously the Registrar of the International Criminal Court.
+Silvana Arbia (born 19 November 1952 in Senise, Italy) is an Italian judge.
+She was previously the Registrar of the International Criminal Court.
 After gaining experience as a judge and prosecutor in Italy, Arbia made her international début as a Senior Trial Attorney at the International Criminal Tribunal for Rwanda.

 Biography

 Education and training

 Arbia obtained her master's degree in law at the University of Padua in Italy in 1976 and, while working, continued her training in order to specialise in European law (at the Academy of European Law in Florence) and international law (at The Hague Academy of International Law).
 She undertook additional training at the René Cassin International Institute of Human Rights in 1989 and at the Canadian Human Rights Foundation in 1995.

 Activities in Italy

 While practising law in Venice, Arbia passed a public competitive examination to become a judge and prosecutor in Italy, positions which she held until 1999.
 Amongst other functions, she sat on the first criminal chamber of the Appeals Court.

 During that time, Arbia was a fervent advocate of human rights, a subject which she taught at the LUISS University in Rome and at the Police Academy.
 This commitment also drove her to become a consultant with the non-governmental organisation CRIC.

 On several occasions, she was appointed to represent the Italian Ministry of Justice in various international programmes on topics such as "Concerted European initiatives and Italian legislation to combat human trafficking and sexual exploitation of children" and "Victims of crimes in the European Union".